Rbukowit/Bukowitz-Portfolio/final_project_RachelBukowitz.md

 Finally, I will end with the good news: a synthetic alternative to horseshoe crab blood has been developed for biomedical tests, and it is being implemented by some pharmaceutical companies!
 I will also leave readers with a call to action by including a button in my Shorthand page that links to individual actions for protecting horseshoe crabs, including volunteer efforts and educational campaigns.

-Please use this link to see Part II of my project: [Final Project Part 2](PartIIFinalProject.md)
+Please use this link to see Part II of my project: [Final Project Part II](PartIIFinalProject.md)

+Please use this link to see Part III of my project: [Final Project Part III](FinalProjectPartIII.md)

 Please use this link to go back to my portfolio: [Rachel Bukowitz Portfolio](https://rbukowit.github.io/Bukowitz-Portfolio/)